 You might even consider delaying your retirement by a few years.
 This can be a powerful way to knock out your debt and allow more time to maximize your retirement savings.

-Avoid New Debt During Retirement
+4. Avoid New Debt During Retirement

 Because having debt can be a vicious cycle, it’s important to limit taking on any new debt in retirement.

 Consider keeping credit card usage to a minimum and avoid large purchases that could lead to new monthly payments.
 If you don’t have the cash in your bank to pay the full balance of your credit card, then try to avoid spending on your card until you do.
-In the meantime, only spend using your debt cards or with cash.
+In the meantime, only spend using your debit cards or with cash.

 Additionally, you might also consider exploring part-time work, consulting, or monetizing a hobby in retirement if you feel like you need more income.
 This can help you avoid building unnecessary debt and create more freedom with your ability to spend.

-Utilize Professional Help
+5. Utilize Professional Help

 Seeking help from a debt management professional or financial planner can help you optimize your debt repayment plan.
 These professionals can help you navigate various strategies like exploring unsecured loans or advanced student loan repayment plans.

-Certain forms of good debt such as student loan and mortgage interest may be tax deductible, which can offer savings during tax season.
 Consulting with an expert will help you feel confident that you’re making the best choices to create a debt-free retirement.

 Get One Step Closer to Retirement with Stage Ready Financial Planning